phenixdigital/phoenix_storybook/guides/icons.md

 You can provide custom sidebar & header icons for your stories.
 Page stories can also provide iconized navigation tabs.

-PhxLiveStorybook gives you the ability to render icons with 2 different providers:
+PhoenixStorybook gives you the ability to render icons with 2 different providers:

 - [FontAwesome](https://fontawesome.com) which offers a decent set of free icons and a lot of additional styles with paid plans